-If you can look at your emotional health as things that happen to you that cause a change in your mental health, you start to think positive things can happen to you that will change your emotions.
-Look at a car accident for an example.
+So, a piece of your emotional health are things that happen to you that cause a change in your mental health.
+And not all our emotional reactions happen from people.
+An example is a car accident.
 You may be surprised to think that even the smallest car accident has a component of shock and psychological trauma.
 The accident changes how you interact with the world, emotionally or physically.
 If you’ve ever been in a car accident, afterward, were you nervous when driving or uncomfortable when driving?
 Did you change your driving behavior after having a car accident?
 That is an example of how things happen to us that can impact our emotional health.
-The other side of this is when positive things happen to you that cause changes to your mental health.
-Being recognized for all the effort you put into producing a report or testing a new software system comes to mind.

-Life happens and has happened and is impacting the way you think and feel about yourself.
+Life happens and has happened and is impacting the way you think and feel about yourself every day.
 And life is chaotic.
 Billions of people vie for attention every day.
 And this chaos can create an overwhelming amount of noise you have to process.
 And all this processing can increase the confusion.

-You can find yourself in a crowd of your friends and still feel alone and hopelessly disconnected from everything that seems to be good and meaningful in your life.
+When it is negative, you can be in a crowd of your friends and still feel alone and hopelessly disconnected from everything that seems to be good and meaningful in your life.
 You may feel like you are on the outside looking in.
-What if you stop looking forward to things.
+What if you stop looking forward to things?

 In Taoism, part of crawling back out of this hole is about disentangling yourself from the chaos.
-To disconnect from the chaos, you have to get to know yourself.
-Every entanglement is an expression of the forest of your inner dialogue.
+Instead of turning outwards to your friends and family, you turns inwards.
 The problem is the forest can be so deep, sometimes you can’t even find the path.
 So, how do you find yourself?
 How do you take one step forward?